New: Manage your customer journeys in one platform 🔀

 • "Today" respondents convert to demos 3x faster than "Just researching"

-• Your sales team reports spending less time on unqualified prospects
+• Sales reports spending less time on unqualified prospects

 • Conversion rates drops more than 25%

-• No meaningful difference in lead quality by answer type (question isn't discriminating enough)
+• No meaningful difference in lead quality by answer type (your question isn't discriminating enough)

 • High abandonment right at the new question (poor question placement or wording)